LutherAstrophysics/m23/README.md

 where `x.y.z` is a valid version number.
 The list of all available version numbers can be viewed at <https://pypi.org/project/m23/#history>.

+### Running Tests

+If you're developing this library, adding features and doing other things, you'll want to run the unittest to try to catch any unintended mistakes you might have made.
+In order to run the tests, first install the library by running `pip install .` in your terminal form the root directory of project.
+Then invoke the tests by running merely `pytest`.
+You should have already run `pip install - r requirements.txt` before running the tests.

 ### Contributing

 This library has bugs, like most software and needs your valuable contribution.